Kenosha Pass Hikes We Love

 Brookside McCurdy Trail

-For a challenging all-day endeavor, this is one is fantastic hike near Kenosha Pass in both fall and winter.
+For a challenging all-day endeavor, this is a fantastic one near Kenosha Pass hikes in both fall and winter.
 Bring micros spikes in the winter.

 The Brookside McCurdy Trail cuts through the middle of the Lost Creek Wilderness.
 You may see backpackers on this trail in summer.